gomtuu/import_valkyria/README.md

 the head armature) are not supported.

-Poses are disabled for now because I never finished this feature, but I wanted to release a new version for other reasons.
+Poses are disabled for now because I never finished this feature, but I wanted to release a new version anyway.

 ## Changelog

-### 2017-??-??: Version 0.7
+### 2018-09-16: Version 0.7

+* Added support for the Steam version's directory structure.
 * Added preliminary support for armature poses/animations.
     (Temporarily disabled.)
 * Uploaded to github and added README.